Skip to content

 slow-timeout = { period = "60s", terminate-after = 5, grace-period = "0s" }

-On other platforms including Windows, nextest terminates the test immediately in a manner akin to SIGKILL.
+On Windows, nextest terminates the test immediately in a manner akin to SIGKILL.
 (On Windows, nextest uses job objects to kill the test process and all its descendants.)
 The slow-timeout.grace-period configuration setting is ignored.

-Nextest supports per-test overrides for the slow-timeout and terminate-after settings.
+Nextest supports per-test settings for slow-timeout and terminate-after.

 For example, some end-to-end tests might take longer to run and sometimes get stuck.
 For tests containing the substring test_e2e, to configure a slow timeout of 120 seconds, and to terminate tests after 10 minutes: